tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 1. DNA (Deoxyribonucleic Acid)
 2. RNA (Ribonucleic Acid)

-Nucleic Acids are made up of nucleotides (the monomer)
+Nucleic Acids are made up of **nucleotides** (the monomer), this makes Nucleic Acids polynucleotides

 #### DNA
 - DNA stores all the information for life